Max Ingrand (1908-1969)

 “Nobleand precious, glass seems to be the perfect complement to the light.”

-Born in 1908, Max Ingrand spent his youth in Chartres and discovered the work of the glass on the stained glass of the cathedral.
-This discovery marks his work in depth and worked glass throughout his career.
-Creative genius, Max Ingrand, graduated fromthe School of Decorative Arts in Paris in 1927, joins the studio of Jacques Gruber (stained glass specialist) and in 1931 he leaves to found his own business.
-During his career, he devotes himself to the design of stained glass in many churches all around the world.
+Born in 1908, Max Ingrand spent his youth in Chartres where he discovered glass through the cathedral’s stained glass windows.
+This was a revelation which deeply influenced his approach to glass and his production.
+A creative genius, Max Ingrand graduated from Ecole des Arts Décoratifs in Paris in 1927.
+He then joined the studio of Jacques Gruber who was a stained glass master; in 1931 he left the studio and set up his own business.
+Throughout his career, Ingrand devoted himself to designing stained glass in countless churches around the world.

 Afficher la biographie complète